cosmos/cosmos-sdk/docs/architecture/adr-061-core-module-api.md

 * other non-core and/or non-LTS services can be exposed by specific versions of runtime modules or other modules following the same design principles, this includes functionality that interacts with specific non-stable versions of third party dependencies such as Tendermint
+* the core API doesn't implement *any* functionality, it just defines types
 * go stable API management principles are followed (TODO: link)

+Runtime modules which implement the core API are *intentionally* separate from the core API in order to enable more forks of the runtime module than is possible with the SDK's current tightly coupled `BaseApp` design while still allowing for a high degree of composability and compatibility.

+Modules which are built only against the core API don't need to know anything about which version of runtime, `BaseApp` or Tendermint in order to be compatible.
+Modules from the core mainline SDK could be easily composed with a forked version of runtime with this pattern.

 ### Core Services